31 Radical, Liberating Questions to Ask God About Your Giving

 Asking specific questions of God is a great tradition in Scripture.

-“Shall I go up to one of the towns of Judah?”
+“Shall I go up to one of the towns of Judah?” he asked.

 The Lord said, “Go up.”